jautenrieb/jautenrieb.github.io/_pages/about.md

 Before joining DLR, I obtained an **M.Sc. degree in Autonomous Vehicle Dynamics and Control** from Cranfield University, UK, where I worked on adaptive flight control for eVTOL air-taxis both in the UK with Rolls-Royce and at the **Korea Advanced Institute of Science and Technology (KAIST)**, South Korea.
 Prior to that, I earned a **B.Eng. degree in Aerospace Engineering** from the University of Applied Sciences Aachen, Germany.

 Outside of my research, I am passionate about Olympic boxing, a sport in which I have actively competed and continue to contribute as a coach and trainer.
-This discipline not only keeps me physically active but also enhances my ability to stay focused and perform under pressure.<br><br>
+This discipline not only keeps me physically active but also enhances my ability to stay focused and perform under pressure.